 - New Spaces Developing Between Your Teeth: Advanced gum disease can lead to the loss of bone and tissue, which may cause gaps between your teeth.

 It’s important to note that gum disease may be painless in its early stages, and you might not be aware of the infection.
 Regular dental checkups and cleanings are crucial for early detection and management of gum disease.

 What causes gum disease?

 The last and the rarest cause is necrotizing periodontal disease.
 This can occur in people with immune issues and or chronic diseases.
-The soft tissue and bone are compromised because of a lack of blood flow.
+A lack of blood flow compromises the soft tissue and bone.

 How is periodontal disease or gum disease treated?

 Periodontal disease or gum disease is treated in two ways.
 Which treatment you receive depends on the severity of your condition.